TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

 Network
   MBE60 - send network messages between client and server

+Configuration GUI
+  MBE70 - configuration file linked to the "mod options" button GUI on the mods list screen

 How to use this example project-
 A) You can browse directly in GitHub, or alternatively download it as a zip and browse it locally.